nus-cs2030s/2324-s2/docs/33-infinitelist.md

 ## An Infinite List

 Lazy evaluation allows us to delay the computation that produces data until the data is needed.
 This powerful concept enables us to build computationally-efficient data structures.
-We will focus on building a list with a possibly infinite number of elements -- something that couldn't be done without lazy evaluation.
+We will focus on building a list with a possibly infinite number of elements &mdash; something that couldn't be done without lazy evaluation.
 Any eager-evaluation-based solution will just run in an infinite loop if the list is infinitely long.
 For instance,

 ```Java
 EagerList.iterate("", s -> s.length() >= 0, s -> s + "a"); // infinite loop